anchore/deployment-templates/kubernetes/helm/anchore-engine/README.md

 Installing the Chart
 --------------------

-Deploying PostgreSQL as a dependency:
+Deploying PostgreSQL as a dependency managed in the chart:

-`helm install --name <name> .`
+`helm install .`

 Using and existing/external PostgreSQL service: